Monitoring Supply of Consumables

 How to appeal the decision of the Consumables Group

-Following notification of the submission outcome, if you have an immediate clinical emergency, please escalate this back to the notifying Consumables Group for review.
+Following notification of the submission outcome, if you have an immediate clinical emergency, please escalate as follows:

 Special picks for 5 hour delivery and next day delivery, are available emergency options.